Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 view_percentage()
 ## Both boxplot and percentage showed that second and thrid picture

-## Note: I noticed that there were outliers in the data, such as ride time is below than zero
+## Note: I noticed that there were outliers in the data, such as ride time is below than zero or too lower
-##       and higher than usual, these record lead the data will not useful due to unrealistic data
+##       and too higher than usual, these record lead the data will not useful due to unrealistic data
 ##       so, these data need to remove from dataframe.

-## to remove data below than zero
+## to remove data too lower than usual by filter at percentage 5%
 cleanData <- cleanData[!(as.numeric(cleanData$rider_length) <= as.numeric(133)),] # 2 min 13 sec equal to 133 sec

 ## to remove data higher than usual